tobydriscoll/udmath305/_notes/linear-equations/30-complex-numbers.md

 *For a really smart and entertaining introduction to complex numbers, I recommend [this video series](https://youtu.be/T647CGsuOVU).*

-## The reality of imaginary numbers

 We need to take a short but highly relevant detour to talk about complex numbers.

-There's a lot of weirdness about complex numbers.
+There's often a lot of uneasiness about complex numbers.
 Terminology is part of the reason.
 Using "real" and "imaginary" to label numbers suggests a strong value judgment, one that ruled mathematics for centuries.
-But complex numbers are actually just as "real" as so-called real numbers--if anything, they are more fundamental to the universe, by a country mile.
+But complex numbers are actually just as "real" as so-called real numbers.
+If anything, they are actually *more* fundamental to the universe.

+## The reality of imaginary numbers (optional)

 Let's rewind a bit.
-We can probably take for granted the positive integers 1, 2, 3, and so on (although the "and so on" part is a bit fishy in a finite universe), and we'll throw in zero too (though this too was controversial for centuries).
+We can probably take for granted the positive integers 1, 2, 3, and so on, and we'll throw in zero too (though this too was controversial for centuries).
 It's not long before we want to solve a problem like $x+1=0$.
 Annoyingly, we can pose the problem using just nonnegative integers, but we can't solve it.
 So we accept the existence of the negative integers.

 I can imagine quite a bit of skepticism about this historically. ("Sure, Wei.
 Ever seen a negative goat?")
 But if you've ever taken out a loan, you know that negative numbers can have very real consequences.